Stop Guessing, Start Winning: How to Build a Systematic Competitive Intelligence Program

 - “How is the new regulatory environment going to affect our competitor’s supply chain efficiency versus ours?”

-B. Identify Key Intelligence Topics (KITs)
+How Do You Identify Key Intelligence Topics (Kits)?

 Group your KSQs into manageable themes, known as Key Intelligence Topics (KITs), which organize your collection efforts.

-- Common KITs: Competitor Financial Health, Product Roadmap, Go-to-Market (GTM) Strategy, Talent Acquisition/Key Hires, Regulatory Vulnerabilities.
+- Common KITs: Competitor Financial Health, Product Roadmap, Go-to-Market (GTM) Strategy, Talent Acquisition/Key Hires, Regulatory Vulnerabilities

 The importance of this step cannot be overstated: If the intelligence you gather does not directly address a KSQ, it is noise, not intelligence.